ZackWilde27/Z3dPy/README.md

 # Installation Guide

-Download the release build and extract the zip folder to the same folder as your script, then import it with:
+Download the zip folder, extract it somewhere, and create a new script in the same directory.
+Import it with:
 ```python
 import z3dpy as zp
 ```